 There is a big difference between buying and renting a property.
 Prospective buyers are willing to overlook some things.
-Poor décor, hideous carpets, and a listing that says “needs some work” are not always deal-breakers.
+Poor décor, old carpets, and a listing that says “needs some work” are not always deal-breakers as some home owners will look for a ‘do-er upper’.
 Tenants, on the other hand, have specific wants and needs, so your rental listing needs to make it abundantly clear what’s on offer and for how much.

 Property Listing Headlines

 Depending on where you advertise your property, the headline may or may not be the first thing a tenant sees when they are searching for a new home.
 On the larger sites, photos take precedence, but on Facebook and listing websites like Gumtree, you need to craft a good headline to catch a tenant’s eye.

 Headlines should be catchy.
 Try to capture the reader’s attention (in a good way).
 To do this, decide what the main selling points of your property are and distil them into a single headline.
 See below for examples:

 - Spacious 3-bed semi in popular school catchment area – £1150/pcm

 - NO DEPOSIT house-share close to university – £88/pw

 - Newly renovated terrace – ALL BILLS INCLUDED – £650/pcm